dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

     ├ exit_code
     ├ stderr
     ├ stdout
-    └ testcases[] # Could be removed if the context only exists of one testcase │           # and have not contexttestcase
+    └ testcases[] # Can be omitted when the context contains only one test case, so no context test case.
       ├ files[]
       │ └ ... # identical to files of context
       ├ statement